-OK, but What is the Technique, Actually?
+What is the technique, actually?

-Bye bye, split shot.
-The first issue mentioned above in competition fly fishing is addressed by putting more weight into flies.
-By replacing brass with denser tungsten in the beads, and by including lead wire in the body, adds substantial weight to the flies.
+Competition fly fishing takes care of the weight issue by putting more weight into the flies themselves.
+By replacing brass with denser tungsten in the beads, and including lead wire in the body, adds substantial weight to the flies.
 As a result, the fly itself can get to depth more quickly without split-shot on your leader.

-Not only that, but by high-sticking the leader over the water, you stay more focused on – and in touch with – the fly.
+Not only that, but by high-sticking your leader over the water, you stay more focused on – and in touch with – the fly.
 No discontinuities created by the split shots or strike indicator – which only served to dampen your feeling for strikes anyway!

 It sounds fancy and expensive – but really isn’t.
 You can start this technique for less than $100 (just by changing up your leader and flies), so it doesn’t need to be as expensive as say….a European vacation.